praveingk/nfpnic/README.md

 2) Network Functions  (e.g. SLB, firewalls, NAT, etc).
 3) Network Security (DDoS, IDS , etc).
 4) Computation based on network data.

-### Primitives for NIC

-#### 1) Encapsulation (or Virtualization) :
-This primitive will add a new header (gre) to the packet at a particular location of the header-stack.

-#### 2) Congestion Control Aides : CCP[Sigcomm '18]
-This is a set of primitives which monitor various metrics of tcp flows in smart-nic to provide regular feedback to a control plane.

-#### 3) Payload Scan :
-This primitive searches for a pattern in the payload and increments a counter if it matches.
-One problem with doing this in smart-nic as opposed to tofino is that, this reduces the throughtput of the effective packets by upto 90%.

-#### 4) Encryption :
-Ideally, netronome supports IPSec, still figuring out how to encrypt/decrypt.

 ### Steps to execute a program in Netronome Nic: